 After the transposition of the EU's third energy package into Slovak law, the Government of the Slovak Republic was entitled to determine, based on a proposal of the Ministry of Economy of the Slovak Republic, whether the ownership unbundling model of the transmission system operator which is part of a vertically-integrated gas company, or the independent transmission system operator model would be applied.
-At a meeting on 28 November 2012, the Government of the Slovak Republic decided by Resolution No. 656/2012 that the ownership unbundling model of the transmission system operator would not be applied.
-Based on the above, eustream complied with the conditions of the independence of the transmission system operator, which is part of the vertically-integrated gas company.
+At a meeting on 28 November 2012, the Government of the Slovak Republic decided that the ownership unbundling model of the transmission system operator would not be applied.
+Based on the above, EUSTREAM complied with the conditions of the independence of the transmission system operator, which is part of the vertically-integrated gas company.

-On 28 October 2013, RONI issued Decision No. 002/2013/P-CE on granting certification to eustream as the transmission system operator.
-Subsequently, on 22 November 2013, the Ministry of Economy of the Slovak Republic issued Decision No. 1795/2013-1000, which confirmed eustream as the transmission system operator that meets the conditions for the unbundling of an independent transmission system operator pursuant to Articles 51 to 60 of the Energy Act.
-During its business activities, eustream is obliged to consistently comply with all conditions based on which the certification decision was issued to it and the conditions stipulated in the relevant legislation.
-RONI oversees eustream by continuously monitoring eustream's compliance with the conditions and obligations of an independent transmission system operator.
+On 28 October 2013, RONI issued Decision No. 0002/2013/P-CE on granting certification to EUSTREAM as the transmission system operator.
+Subsequently, on 22 November 2013, the Ministry of Economy of the Slovak Republic issued Decision No. 36/2013, which confirmed EUSTREAM as the transmission system operator that meets the conditions for the unbundling of an independent transmission system operator pursuant to Articles 51 to 60 of the Energy Act.
+During its business activities, EUSTREAM is obliged to consistently comply with all conditions based on which the certification decision was issued to it and the conditions stipulated in the relevant legislation.
+RONI oversees EUSTREAM by continuously monitoring EUSTREAM's compliance with the conditions and obligations of an independent transmission system operator.